 - The same bridge group can include different types of interfaces: physical interfaces, VLAN subinterfaces, VNI interfaces, EtherChannels, and redundant interfaces.
-The Management interface is not supported. - In multiple context mode, complete this procedure in the context execution space.
-To change from the system to a context configuration, in the Configuration > Device List pane, double-click the context name under the active device IP address. - For transparent mode, do not use this procedure for Management interfaces; see Configure a Management Interface for Transparent Mode, on page 9 to configure the Management interface.
+The Management interface is not supported.
+In routed mode, EtherChannels and VNIs are not supported. - In multiple context mode, complete this procedure in the context execution space.
+To change from the system to a context configuration, in the Configuration > Device List pane, double-click the context name under the active device IP address. - For transparent mode, do not use this procedure for Management interfaces; see Configure a Management Interface for Transparent Mode, on page 11 to configure the Management interface.